Bank PO English: a section strategy that turns reading into marks

 • Parallelism, where a list or comparison must keep a consistent grammatical form.

 The efficient way to prepare these is to study the rule, then practise until you can spot a violation quickly, rather than trying to feel your way to the answer.
-A candidate who knows the ten or so most-tested rules cold clears these questions fast.
+A candidate who knows these rules cold settles an error-spotting or sentence-improvement question in seconds instead of arguing with the options.

 Cloze test, para-jumbles and vocabulary in context